Anshul-Solanki/MLAlgos/RecurrentClassificationAnomalyDetector/README.md

 "ClusterDistributionHasAnomalies" has code implementation to check Case 3

-## Computing distance between two segments
+## Computing distance between segments

 Distance calculation is essential to do clustering.
 Since this is how we know if two segments are similar and should be added to same cluster.